B4Me/Genvex-esp32-controller-for-Home-Assistant/README.md

-# Genvex Controller based on ESPHome Integration for Home Assistant
+# Genvex Controller based on ESPHome for Home Assistant

 ## Overview